kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

 ```
 <br />

-### Make race condition
+### Creating race condition
 - By using time which we calculate, we can make race condition.
-- But there is so important point.
-If we success, number of food is overwrite by second food's time.
+- There's an important point to note: If successful, the number of food items is overwritten by the second food's cooking time.
 - We can insert negative time also, so we can access to other stack's address by this.
 <br />